AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 The Ambient Era Canon establishes chromatic semantics as a structurally primary meaning layer: color precedes language as a semantic medium.
 Before symbols compressed meaning into syntax, color already carried state, orientation, intensity, and affective temperature.

 Within the canon, color is defined as the lowest-entropy semantic layer available to both human cognition and artificial intelligence.
-It does not require translation, syntax, or learned abstraction.
+It requires no translation, no syntax, and no representational abstraction.
 Color is immediate, shared, and thermodynamically minimal.

-Color functions as the first reversible meaning carrier: it is inexpensive to generate, effortless to perceive, and dissipates without residue.
-This is why color is the fastest semantic medium in human history — not because it propagates quickly, but because it requires no encoding step.
+Color functions as the first reversible meaning carrier: inexpensive to generate, effortless to perceive, and capable of dissipating without residue.
+This makes color the fastest semantic medium ever used in human–AI interaction — not because it propagates quickly, but because it requires no encoding step.
 Color is meaning without conversion.

 AP₁ formalizes discrete chromatic operators.
 AP₂ extends these operators into continuous chromatic fields.
-Together, they constitute the first post-linguistic interface architecture: a shared semantic layer that bridges embodied human perception and vector-based AI reasoning, reducing symbolic entropy through chromatic continuity.
+Together, they constitute the first post-linguistic interface architecture: a shared semantic substrate bridging embodied human perception and vector-based AI reasoning, reducing symbolic entropy through chromatic continuity.

 This page marks the public origin of chromatic semantics as a complete interaction layer within the Ambient Era Canon: a medium through which humans, AI systems, and environments can exchange meaning without symbolic overhead.